SchrodingerandDoraemon/Notes/Java/antra_java.md

 JRE = JVM + java SE stardard librart
 JVM = stands for Java Virtual Machine, is a virtual machine that understands and runs java bytecodes.
 JVM has the memory structure is the explicit difference from normal VM.

+### Garabage collector
+#### How does it internally works?
+Minor GC is fot the young generation,counter to count the life cycle, one the life cycle pass the max tenuring threshold, the object will be move the old generations.
+Major GC for the old generation.

+#### Serial collector:
+a basic collector runs in sinle thread.

+#### concurent collector(CMS):
+A thread that performs GC along tiwth application execution as the application runs. it doesn't wait for the old geration to be full to begin the major collections.
+It stops the world only during mark/remark

+#### parallel collector
+This is the default GC for Java 8
+Use multiple CPUs to perform GC, mutlipple threads doing mark/sweep etc, it doen't kick in untill heap is full or near-full, stop the world when it runs.
+So it's not concurrent

+#### when to use which?(hardware capability + Application requirements)
+use CMS when: there is more memory, CPUS.
+Application require responsive and short lantency.
+Use parallel GC when: thre is less memory, CPUs,  Application require high throughput and withstand pause.

+Throughput is the amount of a product or service that a company can produce and deliver to a client within a specified period of time.

+#### ZGC is a concurrent GC

 ### Java hotspot
 What Is HotSpot?
 HotSpot, also called Java HotSpot Virtual Machine, or HotSpot JVM, is an implementation of the JVM (Java Virtual Machine) Specification originallly developed by Sun Microsystems and now supported by Oracle Corporation.